ip2location/ip2proxy-ruby/README.md

 # IP2Proxy Ruby Library

 This module allows user to reverse search of IP address to detect VPN servers, open proxies, web proxies, Tor exit nodes, search engine robots, data center ranges and residential proxies using IP2Proxy BIN database.
-Other information available includes proxy type, country, state, city,  ISP, domain name, usage type, AS number, AS name, threats and last seen date.
+Other information available includes proxy type, country, state, city,  ISP, domain name, usage type, AS number, AS name, threats, last seen date and provider names.

 It lookup the proxy IP address from **IP2Proxy BIN Data** file.
 This data file can be downloaded at